wayneIBM/vpc-on-classic/errors.md

 ## http_request_size_exceeded
 **Message**: The HTTP request is too large.

 This problem occurs when the payload you have sent in your request has too many characters.
-Please try again with a smaller payload.
+Try again with a smaller payload.
 For example, instead of trying to do everything in a single request, try creating a minimal resource in one request, and then appending state to it incrementally in several subsequent requests.

 Refer to the [API documentation](https://{DomainName}/apidocs/vpc-on-classic){: external} for additional help.
 If this problem persists, [contact support](/docs/vpc-on-classic?topic=vpc-on-classic-getting-help-and-support).